 Consultant, Liverpool University Hospitals NHS Foundation Trust

-Dr Vicky Price Consultant, Liverpool University Hospitals NHS Foundation Trust
+Dr Vicky Price FRCP Consultant, Liverpool University Hospitals NHS Foundation Trust

 Acute medicine at the end of life: the courage to care differently